-- King’s Camo Cotton Six Pocket– “The value of these pants is hard to beat”
+- King’s Camo Cotton Six Pocket– “The value of these hunting pants is hard to beat”

 - Kryptek Men’s Tactical Stalker– “The honeycomb camo stands out on our list and not in the woods”

 Wool vs synthetic fabrics

 There are a lot of options out there when it comes to fibers for your hunting pants.
 Some are natural, but many—especially the more affordable options—are made from a synthetic material or blend of materials.

 Wool is a solid, traditional option.
 Other natural fibers like cotton have their advantages too, but synthetic fibers can also maximize certain features.
 Having some of each in your wardrobe, to mix and match as you see fit, keeps your prepared for any outdoor conditions.